ulikunitz/xz/doc/LZMA2.md

 lc    | [0,8]  | number of literal context bits
 lp    | [0,4]  | number of literal pos bits
 pb    | [0,4]  | the number of pos bits

+The uncompressed data is written into the dictionary.